 What is a thank you page?

-In most cases, a thank you page is the web page where a customer is led after they complete a conversion action, like making a purchase.
-Many marketers use this as an opportunity to sell something low friction, but worthwhile – like referring a friend for a future discount or signing up for a trial.
+In most cases, a thank you page is the web page where a customer is led after they complete a conversion action, such as making a purchase.
+Many marketers use thank you pages as an opportunity to sell something low friction, but worthwhile – like referring a friend for a future discount or signing up for a trial.

 Now that we’re in the same headspace, let’s discuss why you should optimize this page.